sbb-design-systems/lyne-components/DEVELOP.md

 # Verify
 - If a travis release job is running, semantic-release did not run yet, and a new change is pushed to master, what happens?
 Travis should not make a new release, but make another build afterwards with both changes

-# npm
-The production build of the components can be found here on npm: https://www.npmjs.com/package/lyne-test

-# Storybook
-The storybook is deployed on netlify an can be found here: https://lyne-components-storybook.netlify.com

 # package.json
 ## npm scripts
 | Script        | Purpose       |